aqreed/scikit-aero/README.rst

 Install
 =======

-To install just execute:
+To install the last version released on PyPi:

 .. code-block:: bash

         $ pip install scikit-aero

-If you want to install the package in development mode, please execute:
+If you want to install the package in development mode, download it and execute:

 .. code-block:: bash

-        $ pip install --editable /path_to_scikit-aero
+        $ pip install --e /path_to_scikit-aero

 It is recommended that you **never ever use sudo** with distutils, pip, setuptools and friends in Linux because you might seriously break your